Spike Series – Volunteering and Nonprofits

 Hello, everyone.
 Welcome to our spike series.
 So we will give you a quick overview of what we’re going to be doing today.
-Welcome to our bulls-eye admission spikes series webinar on volunteering and non-profit.
-Just to orient everyone with the webinar timing and all of the different chat tabs, we’ll start off with a presentation and then we’ll answer all of your questions in a live Q and a, on the sidebar in that public chat, you can actually download our slides in the handouts tab, and you can start submitting your questions in the Q and a tab throughout the entire presentation.
+Welcome to our Bullseye admission spikes series webinar on Volunteering and Nonprofits.
+To orient everyone with the webinar timing, we’ll start off with a presentation.
+Then answer your questions in a live Q&A on the sidebar.
+You can download our slides and you can start submitting your questions in the Q&A tab.

 We’ll save them towards the end and that live Q and a, but feel free to add in any questions whenever you have them.
 So that being said I will start off by introducing myself.
 My name is Caitlin Liston.
 I graduated from UC Berkeley in 2018 with an economics degree and an English minor.
 And the high school I had a ton of volunteer experience.

 [00:01:00] Some of which I did continue in college, even taking a semester off to actually work for a nonprofit before going to school, it’s something I’m very passionate about something neat he’s passionate about as well.
 And so this is just a brief overview.
 We’ll be touching on different types of community service, different types of volunteer work and how you should talk about them.